Robust Design & CO2 protocol

-A brief look across product development and production companies shows that the primary drivers for CO2 emissions are scope 2 and 3.
-This is based upon looking at the baselines in companies’ latest sustainability / ESG reports.
-In some reports it was not possible to distinguish between scope 1 and 2 emission – in these cases data have been pooled together.
+A brief look across product development and production companies shows that the primary drivers for CO2 emissions are scopes 2 and 3.
+This is based upon looking at the baselines in companies’ latest sustainability/ESG reports.
+In some reports it was not possible to distinguish between scope 1 and 2 emissions – in these cases, data have been pooled together.

-Scope 3 is by far the primary source to target for CO2 reductions.
+Scope 3 is by far the primary source to target CO2 reductions.
 Read more about the scopes and how RD8 services affect the different scopes.
-The Novo Nordisk case is the one sample with the lowest Scope 2 and Scope 3 coverage.
-Novo Nordisk differentiates from the rest of the cases – probably due to that Novo Nordisk does do not only sell mechanical devices but also drugs.
+The Novo Nordisk case is the one sample with the lowest scope 2 and scope 3 coverage.
+Novo Nordisk differentiates from the rest of the cases – probably due to that Novo Nordisk does not only sell mechanical devices but also drugs.

-A lot of the low-hanging fruits like reusing exhaust energy in production, installing solar panels, sorting garbage, reducing paper user, reduction of one-time cutlery, etc. which is actually not about the core of the companies business have been implemented.
+A lot of the low-hanging fruits like reusing exhaust energy in production, installing solar panels, sorting garbage, reducing paper usage, reduction of one-time cutlery, etc., which are not the core of a company’s business have been implemented.

-RD8 services target the actual product – the core – and the actual, primary, source of CO2 emissions.
-With respect to the Greenhouse Gas Emissions Protocol RD8 services target scope 2 and 3, especially scope 3.
+RD8 services target the actual product – the core – and the actual primary source of CO2 emissions.
+Concerning the greenhouse gas emissions protocol, RD8 services target scopes 2 and 3, and especially scope 3.

 We work with partners specializing in ESG/CSR to support ESG/CSR strategy, reporting, baselining, and much more.